The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling.md

 Stalwart Soul can also opens up a more advanced technique for getting five GCD Blood Weapon windows outside of Delirium by banking 100 blood and using Unleash -> Blood Weapon -> Quietus -> Quietus -> Stalwart Soul-> Quietus->Unleash.

-\- SE Combo on one or two targets.
+* SE Combo on one or two targets.

-\- Unleash on 3+ targets.
+* Unleash on 3+ targets.

-\- Edge on one target.
+* Edge on one target.

-\- Flood on two or more targets.
+* Flood on two or more targets.

-\- Bloodspiller on one or two targets.
+* Bloodspiller on one or two targets.

-\- Quietus on 3+ targets.
+* Quietus on 3+ targets.

 #### Level 80

 New action: Living Shadow.
 Because of Living Shadow's extremely high potency per hit, it is superior to any other form of blood expenditure if it can get a single hit off against 2+ targets, or two hits versus a single target.
 The only reason to hold it is if you can get a more efficient usage in the near future.

-\- SE Combo on one or two targets.
+* SE Combo on one or two targets.

-\- Unleash on 3+ targets.
+* Unleash on 3+ targets.

-\- Edge on one target.
+* Edge on one target.

-\- Flood on two or more targets.
+* Flood on two or more targets.

-\- Bloodspiller on one or two targets.
+* Bloodspiller on one or two targets.

-\- Quietus on 3+ targets.
+* Quietus on 3+ targets.
+﻿* Living Shadow on one or more targets.

-\- Living Shadow on one or more targets.
+Living Shadow on one or more targets.